vitslepukhin/custom-ui/projects/if-loader/README.md

- `*appIfLoader` is a structural directive that conditionally includes a template based on the value of an expression.
+ `*libIfLoader` is a structural directive that conditionally includes a template based on the value of an expression.
   When the expression evaluates to true, Angular renders the template provided in a `then` clause, and when false or null,